tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/package_generator_templates/README_designer.md

 The Template folder contains the skeleton of all files that will be deployed into the generated files.

-All files are generated once, unless his name contains the string `node`.
+All files are generated once, unless his name contains the string `component`.
-In that case, the file will be generated for each node defined by the user.
+In that case, the file will be generated for each component defined by the user.
-The filename is then adjusted by replacing the string `node` with the node name.
+The filename is then adjusted by replacing the string `component` with the component name.

 #### Template file